Strepto/hello-three/README.md

 `npm run dev -- --host`

-and connect to your ip seen in "Network:"!
-Remember `https`!
+and connect to your ip seen in "`Network:`"!

 ### Next steps: